SamEdwardes/samedwardes.com/blog/2022-02-15-data-science-setup-mac.md

 ### Typora

+A nice text editor for markdown (<https://typora.io/>).
+Typora costs $14.99 but is worth it if you are writing a lot of markdown.

 ## Fonts

-You can mangage and install fonts using homebrew.
-The website [https://www.nerdfonts.com/](https://www.nerdfonts.com/) provides many fun fonts that include glyphs (icons).
-When you use these fonts with tools like [startship](#starship) your terminal output will look much better!
+You can manage and install fonts using homebrew.
+The website <https://www.nerdfonts.com/> provides many fun fonts that include glyphs (icons).
+When you use these fonts with tools like [starship](#starship) your terminal output will look much better!

-I use the *Fira Code Nerd Font* which is reccommended by starship:
+I use the *Fira Code Nerd Font* which is recommended by starship:

 ```bash
 brew tap homebrew/cask-fonts